 In the data plane, virtual machines in the spoke VNet will see the security NVA or the VPN NVA in the hub as the next hop.
 Traffic destined for the Internet-bound traffic or the hybrid cross-premises traffic will now route through the NVAs in the hub VNet.
 You can configure both hubs to be either active/active or active/passive.
 In the case when the active hub fails, the traffic to and from the virtual machines will fail over to the other hub.
 These failures include but not limited to: NVA failures or service connectivity failures.
 This set up ensures your network is configured for high availability.

 Integration with ExpressRoute

 You can build a dual-homed network that involves two or more ExpressRoute connections.
 Along with the steps described above, you'll need to:

-- Create another Route Server in each hub virtual network that has an ExpressRoute gateway.
+- Create a route server in each hub VNet that has an ExpressRoute gateway.

-- Configure BGP peering between the NVA and the Route Server in the hub virtual network.
+- Configure BGP peering between the NVA and the route server in the hub VNet.

-- Enable route exchange between the ExpressRoute gateway and the Route Server in the hub virtual network.
+- Enable route exchange between the ExpressRoute gateway and the route server in the hub VNet.

 - Make sure “Use Remote Gateway or Remote Route Server” is disabled in the spoke virtual network VNet peering configuration.

 In the control plane, the NVA in the hub VNet will learn about on-premises routes from the ExpressRoute gateway through route exchange with the route server in the hub.
 In return, the NVA will send the spoke VNet addresses to the ExpressRoute gateway using the same route server.
 The route server in both the spoke and hub VNets will then program the on-premises network addresses to the virtual machines in their respective virtual network.